 So I would suggest forming associations with people who are self-motivated and are different from you.

 We see the world through our own eyes.
-It will be great to understand the world from other people’s perspective every now and then.
-This is a significant contribution in any association.
-Especially because, in a well formed association… any weakness you have… could be someone else’s strength.
+It will be great to understand the world from other people’s perspectives every now and then.
+This is a significant contribution to any association.
+Especially because in a well-formed association… any weakness you have… could be someone else’s strength.

 When they are down, you are up.
 When they are up, you are down.